| | | | |

 Frequently Asked Questions

-Low-acid soups like vegetable or chicken noodle are ideal, avoiding creamy or tomato-based options that trigger heartburn.
+Low-acid soups like vegetable or fish chowder are ideal, avoiding creamy or tomato-based options that trigger heartburn.

 Bake or simmer lean fish like cod with mild herbs, avoiding frying or spicy marinades to prevent reflux.